 FigJam

-So I'm a UI UX designer.
-My relevant experience is 4 plus years, and my total experience is 7 plus years.
-From in my last company, my task was to design the websites and responsive design for the for those websites and be worked for the clients.
-The solution we we would provide to the website.
-So the website, uh, focused on the user, not user, but declined prospecting in business course.
-So it was a it was a client based company service based company, and I have worked on multiple products and website.
-I've also worked on worked in product based company before that, before QD 42.
-So I have worked on 2 products, Boom and This Matter.
-Yeah.
+I'm a UI/UX designer.
+My relevant experience is four plus years, and my total experience is seven plus years.
+From my last company, my task was to design websites and responsive designs for those websites, and I worked with clients.
+The solution we provided to the website focused on the user, not declining prospecting in business courses.
+So, it was a client-based service company, and I have worked on multiple products and websites.
+I've also worked in a product-based company before that, before QD 42.
+So, I have worked on two products, Boom and This Matter.

-Yes.
-I worked, uh, with b to b SaaS company companies, um, in my previous company, which was, like, I already mentioned QD 52.
-I worked in that company for over 2 years, 2 years and a and 6 months.
-So there were several times that we, uh, would I got to work on soft products.
-So it was triple based, uh, web websites.
-And so our most mostly be focused on the problems which client would discuss with us and, um, we have we would, like, maybe, uh, maybe website, like, easy to, you know, understand for especially for the users because they have to use the website and make it easy, make it more intuitive, and they would, you know, uh, provide you solutions with the problem.
-So, yeah, I have worked off these SaaS products.
+Yes, I worked with B2B SaaS companies in my previous company, QD 52, which I already mentioned.
+I worked in that company for over two years and six months.
+So there were several times that I got to work on software products.
+So it was mainly based on web sites.
+And so our main focus was on the problems which clients would discuss with us.
+We would, like, make the website easy to understand for users, because they have to use the website, and make it more intuitive.
+They would provide us with solutions to the problem.
+So, yeah, I have worked on these SaaS products.

 Yes.
-So I have worked on 2 product which are totally focused on, you know, huge experience.
-So one was Canon.
-Canon was the website for for the, uh, wedding photographers.
-So our task in the US designer was to, you know, make so easy and comfortable for the photographers.
-Not only for the photographers, but also for the user, couples, you know, newly couples who are would be couples who are, like, who want to who want to create a who wants to get a good photography, uh, put put a shoot in their weddings.
-So that was the scene for the Canon website.
-And the problem in Canon website was to increase the users, increase the users.
-And the the second website was the, uh, UNICEF Laha website.
-And the problem with the users was below.
-Is too low.
-They were not really educated, uh, technically also.
-Like, they could not use the digital products easily, especially and first focus on the women and girls of the cities and countries which are, like, not well educated, as I told you before.
-So the design had to be focused on the on those users.
-So it has to be, like, more feminine look and less scrolling, less text so that they should not read a lot, but to figure out but, uh, the solution which that company is providing, they should get the get the solution, not with the text, but with the videos and the images like this.
-So these 2 products are majorly focused on the, uh, UX.
+So I have worked on two products that are totally focused on huge experiences.
+One was Canon, the website for wedding photographers.
+Our task in the US design was to make it so easy and comfortable for both the photographers and the users, couples, newly couples who want to create a good photography experience for their weddings.
+That was the scene for the Canon website.
+The problem was to increase users.
+The second website was the UNICEF Laha website.
+The problem was that users were not educated, technically also.
+They could not use digital products easily, especially women and girls from cities and countries that are not well educated.
+So the design had to be focused on those users, with a more feminine look and less scrolling, less text.
+They should not read a lot, but figure out the solution through videos and images.
+So these two products are majorly focused on UX.

-Yeah.
-I did receive a constructive fee of criticism when I was working with Syngenta.
+I did receive constructive feedback when I was working with Syngenta.
 So then I worked with Syngenta for 1 year.
-It was in the same QED company.
-So this agenda is in data we would work on the products, which to basically for agriculture, farmers, and, you know, uh, managers.
-Branch managers mostly who have farms huge farms.
-So the part which I got to design I got to design was a dashboard.
-So a few things which were really important with user should focus on.
-So it was not very prominent from the dashboard.
-So that was a criticism that was a criticism I got with my manager from my manager.
-So what I learned specifically when I was working on the dashboard that within a limited, uh, space, how much information you can put, how much of especially the important one.
-And especially not only important one, but to keep it on the to keep it on such a way on that, uh, pay where you users should automatically, uh, focus on that important parts of the, uh, design within that small area.
-So what is important?
-What is less important?
-What you can hide?
-That is something which I learned from that specific criticism from my manager in Syngenta.
+It was at the same QED company.
+So this agenda involved data we worked on for products, which were basically for agriculture, farmers, and managers, such as branch managers who manage huge farms.
+The part I got to design was a dashboard.
+A few things that were really important for the user to focus on were not very prominent on the dashboard.
+This was a criticism I received from my manager.
+Specifically, what I learned from working on the dashboard was how much information you can fit within a limited space, especially the most important information.
+I also learned how to prioritize and keep less important information hidden, so that users automatically focus on the important parts of the design within that small area.
+What's important, what's less important, and what can be hidden – that's something I learned from that specific criticism from my manager in Syngenta.

-The key key components of a design system are like there should be consistency.
+The key components of a design system are like there should be consistency.
 Right?
-And it should be accessible accessible to everyone, not really designers, but also developers and other stakeholders.
-I have worked in the design system, and it was very much, uh, you know, easily, you know, we can customize it.
-So but only if you can customize it.
+And it should be accessible to everyone, not just designers, but also developers and other stakeholders.
+I have worked in the design system, and it was very much easily customizable.
+So, but only if you can customize it.
 Not everybody has the right to do that.
-So yeah.
-Well, accessibility and consistency are very prominent and keep everything the naming of the layer the naming of the layer is very important because that's how, uh, developers search and, you know, they program in such a way so that naming is very important in the entire design system or style guide.
-And, yeah, these are the things which are very important.
+Well, accessibility and consistency are very prominent, and keeping everything consistent is very important.
+The naming of layers, for example, is very important because that's how developers search and program in such a way.
+So, naming is very important in the entire design system or style guide.
+And these are the things which are very important.

 So remote environment.
-See if so we mostly use like, if I'm taking interview remotely in conducting user research, if it is online, then we do it to they help off, you know, on phone.
-And sometime we use Google service, especially if it is 1 on 1, we do it on phone.
-Otherwise, the Zoom link or Google Meet good ways to do to conduct the user research.
+See if so, we mostly use like, if I'm taking an interview remotely in conducting user research, if it's online, then we do it to help them off, you know, over the phone.
+And sometimes we use Google services, especially if it's one-on-one, we do it over the phone.
+Otherwise, the Zoom link or Google Meet are good ways to conduct the user research.

 Yeah.
 It's a good question.
 How do you balance user needs?
-So our first motive is to understand the users, and because we do not know what are they asking for.
-There's no way, like, we can get the business growth.
-So if user is satisfied and they are using your website, they are coming again and again to your website, then definitely you will gain the, uh, gain something gain the revenue, basically, because you hit the business goal.
+So our first motive is to understand the users, and because we don't know what they're asking for, there's no way we can get business growth.
+So if the user is satisfied and they're using your website, they're coming again and again to your website, then definitely you will gain revenue, basically, because you hit the business goal.
 So somewhere we have to balance it.
 Not every user requirement is important, so we should take it as a whole and try to balance it.
 Because sometimes even users don't know what they want.
-So you have to do the tricky things like so introduce some points, some new features to the entity user groups, and then try to understand what majority is saying.
-And then, you know, then see if it is, you know, if it is if it is profitable or not.
-So in this way, I think instead of, you know, focusing on something on one thing, whether it is in school or user need, let's, uh, take let's, uh, you know, back take a step here.
-Each thing, you know, balance to balance each other.
-So that is very important.
+So you have to do the tricky things like introducing some points, some new features to the user groups, and then try to understand what the majority is saying.
+And then, you know, you see if it is profitable or not.
+So in this way, I think instead of focusing on one thing, whether it's in school or user need, let's take a step back.
+Each thing balances the other.
+So that's very important.
 So yeah.

-I focus on, like, majorly what they are looking for and try to, uh, introduce things from their point of view as well and try to focus on the profit they could they should get from this design or the solution I'm providing.
-So instead of, you know, putting instead of saying, like, I think like that, I think we should say, like, if you do this way, there might be more profit instead of doing that way.
-So just tell them the what profit they would be getting with the design process instead of forcing your point of views and your conditions to them.
+I focus on majorly what they are looking for and try to introduce things from their point of view as well, and focus on the profit they could get from this design or the solution I'm providing.
+Instead of saying I think that, I think we should say if you do it this way, there might be more profit instead of doing it that way.
+So just tell them the profit they would be getting with the design process, rather than forcing your point of view and your conditions on them.

-This is something which I explained in in in the question.
-So what I learned from my manager, from my experience is when there is a complex data that we have to present in user interface, the dashboard or or mobile application because these are the things which are very concise, very small, so and very limited to space.
-So I think the most important information along with the action button should kept should be kept on the top so that users can focus on that without putting extra efforts.
-So there are some ways, like, you know, giving the there are some laws in your it's like giving the extra focus on the contrast or put it in such a way where users should not spend lots of time to click on the button or the color of the button or the text if it is very important or sometimes, you know, make it larger or put it in such a way so that it should look that this this is important.
+This is something which I explained in the question.
+So what I learned from my manager, from my experience is when there is complex data that we have to present in a user interface, the dashboard or mobile application because these are the things which are very concise, very small, so and very limited to space.
+So I think the most important information along with the action button should be kept on the top so that users can focus on that without putting extra efforts.
+So there are some ways, like, giving extra focus on contrast or putting it in such a way where users should not spend lots of time clicking on the button or the color of the button or the text if it is very important, or sometimes making it larger or putting it in such a way so that it should look important.
 This is less important.
 It could be hidden.
 And if I want something extra, then I think I can click on that button and then read the history of the information.
 So that is how we show the complexity in user interface.

-I think the easy way to say, if I would get a chance to redesign complex form, I would try to, first of all, focus on the typography, put try to give good white space between the content and the forms, the input box boxes, and give clear, you know, error messages, you know, to make it make it very easy and easy to understand easy to understand for the user.
-And, uh, try to try to provide in such try to provide the information that try to try to create the form in such a way so that users should not get confused.
-Instead, they would click only where they are supposed to click.
-So more clear big buttons and with clean clean typography, good space in between the input boxes.
-I think this is best digit to provide the information, uh, to provide to to create the complex form.
+I think the easy way to say, if I were given a chance to redesign a complex form, I would try to, first of all, focus on the typography, put good white space between the content and the forms, the input boxes, and give clear error messages, to make it very easy and easy to understand for the user.
+And, I would try to provide information that creates the form in such a way so that users wouldn't get confused.
+Instead, they would click only where they're supposed to click.
+So, I would use clear, big buttons and clean typography, with good space in between the input boxes.
+I think this is the best way to provide the information to create a complex form.

 Waiting for a dashboard.
-Since dashboard is a part most of the time, it's a part of some website or some clue or concept.
-So majorly, if it is do good.
-So color scheme, mostly what I do, like, uh, and then if I'm selecting appropriate color for dashboard, so I I try to check the the thing, the kind of client, the kind of industry it is.
-So it's supposed to be enterprise level client.
-So I'll try to use the very the colors which are very very, uh, you know, uh, reliable post blue color and black, which is bold and very bold, very early color.
-So it depends on the industry also.
-Yeah.
-Not like something like yellow or pink or orange because it shows the mood of the of the industry.
+Since the dashboard is a part of most websites or concepts, it's a major part of some website or clue or concept.
+So, if it does well, the color scheme is mostly what I do, like, and then if I'm selecting an appropriate color for the dashboard, I try to check the client, the kind of industry it is.
+So, it's supposed to be an enterprise-level client.
+So, I'll try to use very reliable, post-blue colors and black, which is bold.
+It depends on the industry also.
+Not like something like yellow or pink or orange because it shows the mood of the industry.